Palats/webgpu/README.md

 ## Dev

 ### Running locally
-To run a dev version of this code, from a checkout of the code, assuming `npm` being available:
+To run a dev version of the demos in this code, from a checkout of the code, assuming `npm` being available:
 ```
 npm install
-npm run dev
+npm run dev-demos
 ```

 ### Updating live version
 ```
-npm run build
+npm run build-demos
 git checkout pages
-cp -f dist/* .
+cp -f dist/demos/* .
 git commit -a -m "Updating live version"
 ```